-States are encouraged to explore novel approaches to expanding outreach activates.
+States are encouraged to explore novel approaches to expanding outreach activities.
 Volunteerism is one example where potential benefits to the program are immeasurable.
-Local stakeholder groups should be contacted and encouraged to support program related outreach activities.
+Local stakeholder groups should be contacted and encouraged to support program-related outreach activities.
 We should consider providing training to volunteers, government agency employees, and others that will have access to areas at risk of exotic pest introduction.
-Some groups to consider partnering with include local extension services, horticultural inspection services, master gardeners, etc. For additional guidance please reference the National Pest Detection web page for access to the draft CAPS Volunteer Guidelines.
+Some groups to consider partnering with include local extension services, horticultural inspection services, master gardeners, etc. For additional guidance, please reference the National Pest Detection web page for access to the draft CAPS Volunteer Guidelines.
+A subcommittee of the NCC currently is working on developing updated guidelines for incorporating volunteers in CAPS surveys.
+More details will be forthcoming in late 2013.